sarchlab/akita/doc/hook_system.md

 ## Implementing Hooks

-Implemenging the hook involves implementing the `Func` function.
-Generally, the `Func` function first check the `Item` and the `Pos` fields in the `HookCtx` to see if the hook is interested in the triggering point.
-Then, the rest of the `Func` function defines what action that the hook performs.
-For example, logger hooks may write the information into a log file a tracer hook may insert a record into a database and a fault injection hook may alter the value of a register.
+Implemenging the hook involes defining a new hook struct and implementing the `Func` method.
+Generally, the `Func` method first check the `Item` and the `Pos` fields in the `HookCtx` to see if the hook is interested in this contexts.
+If the context is interesting, the rest of the `Func` function defines what action that the hook performs.
+For example, logger hooks may write the information into a log file; a tracer hook may insert a record into a database; and a fault-injection hook may alter the value of a register.

 ## Predefined Hook

-Project Akita and each simulator model provide predefined hooks.
-In project Akita, we provide the `EventLogger` hook.
-It can be applied to any Component or any event-driven simulation engine.
+Akita and each simulator model provide predefined hooks.
+In Akita repo, we provide the `EventLogger` hook.
+It can be applied to any Component or the event-driven simulation engine.
 If it is hooked to an event-driven simulation engine, it logs all the events triggered.
-If it hooks to a Component, it logs the events handled by the component.
+If it hooks to a Component,it logs the events handled by the component.